Alberta government's excuse for blocking federal COVID tracing app changes again

 Last week, Chief Medical Officer of Health Deena Hinshaw and Shandro said COVID Alert still wasn't available in the province, though, "because there are still technical issues in transitioning current users of the ABTraceTogether app to the federal app."

-It was about then that media, Opposition politicians, and Albertans frightened by a surge of COVID-19 cases and the government's apparent determination not to reimpose restrictions on businesses to control the spread of the disease, began to press the United Conservative Party to adopt what UCP House Leader Jason Nixon calls "the Trudeau tracing app."
+It was about then that media, Opposition politicians, and Albertans frightened by a surge of COVID-19 cases and the government's apparent determination not to reimpose restrictions on businesses to control the spread of the disease, began to press the United Conservative Party to adopt what UCP house leader Jason Nixon calls "the Trudeau tracing app."

 Now Kenney has provided his new incompatibility claim as the excuse for not doing so, while also insisting that iOS problem with the undersubscribed Alberta app has been fixed.
 As a result, he said, "we haven't made a final decision."